LeanneCodes/in-the-net/README.md

 ## Known Bugs

 * On an iPhone 12, the user can scroll down the page fine, but when they scroll back up, a lot of white space appears on both sides of the page screen across the x axis.
-* Social links appear blue instead of white on some devices and search engines

 ## Deployment
 * The website was deployed to GitHub.
 The steps to deploy are as follows: